 Independent analytics vendors Qlik and MicroStrategy upgraded their business intelligence platforms, keeping both among the more active on the competitive analytics landscape.

 MicroStrategy 2019 Update 2 -- the latest version of MicroStrategy 2019 -- is designed largely to increase the capabilities of HyperIntelligence, an analytics tool offered by MicroStrategy and accessed by users through web browsers and mobile applications rather than its own software application.

 Qlik, meanwhile, said on June 28 that it rolled out its June 2019 Product Release.
-The new release includes updates to Data Catalyst, a rebranded version of the data platform that came from Qlik's July 2018 acquisition of data management vendor Podium that will open up Qlik's data structure to users of other business intelligence platforms for the first time, as well as allow users to trace the lineage of data back to its source.
+The new release includes updates to Data Catalyst, a rebranded version of the data platform that came from Qlik's July 2018 acquisition of data management vendor Podium that will open up Qlik's data structure to users of other business intelligence platforms for the time, as well as allow users to trace the lineage of data back to its source.

 Both releases were delivered automatically to users through the cloud.

 The MicroStrategy update enhances HyperIntelligence's web browsing capabilities, speeds up access to BI functions on iOS and Android devices, and adds information windows through email on Outlook with pop-ups containing information appearing as the user hovers over text, according to the vendor.
 In addition, the update aims to boost the productivity of MicroStrategy users who also work with Microsoft Power BI, Qlik, Tableau and other BI platforms -- all of which MicroStrategy supports -- by adding power to support higher data volumes.

 "It's embedded BI on steroids," said Wayne Eckerson, president of the Eckerson Group.
 "They're taking it to the next level where they put BI inside of other applications so you don't have to context search.
 They're putting analytics in applications people work with every day."